yandex-cloud/docs/en/datasphere-old/tutorials/index.md

 ---
 title: "{{ ml-platform-full-name }} use cases"
-description: "Various {{ ml-platform-full-name }} use cases in Yandex Cloud.
+description: "Various {{ ml-platform-full-name }} use cases in {{ yandex-cloud }}.
 Getting started with {{ ml-platform-name }}, voice biometrics, evaluating the quality of STT models, audio markup, and classification of images in video frames."
 ---

 # Practical Yandex DataSphere guidelines